letsdrink/ouzo/docs/utils/arrays.rst

 mapKeys
 -------
 This method maps array keys using the function.
-Invokes the function for each key in the array.
-Creates a new array containing the keys returned by the function.
+It invokes the function for each key in the array and creates a new array containing the keys returned by the function.

 **Parameters:** ``array $elements``, ``$function``